O Ewigkeit, du Donnerwort: Musical settings

 Georg Philipp Telemann composed a church cantata: O Ewigkeit, du Donnerwort in 1723.
 The hymn is used in several of Bach's cantatas.
 In O Ewigkeit, du Donnerwort, BWV 60, composed for the 24th Sunday after Trinity and first performed on 7 November 1723, the first stanza is used in the opening movement.
 O Ewigkeit, du Donnerwort, BWV 20, is a chorale cantata for the first Sunday after Trinity.
 Bach used three stanzas unchanged and the melody in three movements, and treated paraphrases of the other stanzas in recitatives and arias.
 It was the first cantata in his second cantata cycle which was meant to contain only chorale cantatas.

+Setting of the tune in Bach's Cantata 20

+Organ settings

 Organ preludes were written by Baroque composers such as Tobias Zeutschner, published in Musicalischer Vorschmack in Ratzeburg in 1683, Johann Gottfried Walther and Johann Tobias Krebs.
 In the 20th century, Sigfrid Karg-Elert set the hymn as No. 42 of his 66 Chorale improvisations for organ, published in 1909, and Felix Draeseke composed a chorale prelude the same year, among others.